DC423/Slack-Projects/README.md

 5) shodan_ host_slack.py -- lookup detailed host information from Slack within Shodan

 6) From @sjhilt - https://github.com/sjhilt/scripts/blob/master/shodan_slack.py - random images from shodan posted to a Slack Channel.

+7) triviabot - Basic trivia bot from IRC converted to Slack and driven by a SQLite database

 All projects posted are CC BY-NC-SA